 Jail is required in Colorado if you are convicted of DUI, DWAI or DUID and you have prior drunk driving convictions.
 Call for a free telephone consultation with an experienced DUI lawyer

-Your Colorado drunk driving case and the penalties that may be imposed may be effected by several different factors.
+A Colorado drunk driving case and the penalties that may be imposed may be effected by several different factors.
 Some of the factors that determine how a court will

 treat a conviction for a drunk driving offense are:

-you have prior DUI arrests, your alcohol level, the county in which the offense occurred
+there are prior DUI arrests, your alcohol level, the county in which the offense occurred

 and how you defend or don't defend yourself against the charges.